- Region: Kenya

 Acidic soils provide optimal growing conditions on the upper elevation high plateau regions surrounding Mt.
 Kenya including the Aberdare Range, Nyanza, Kisii, Bungoma, Kericho, and Nakuru.
 The botanical Arabica varietals that are grown in these areas were first introduced from Ethiopia.

-As some of the world's finest gourmet coffees, Kenyan coffees are carefully graded after harvest.
+As some of the world's finest gourmet coffees, Kenyan coffees are carefully graded after harvest for sale on the wholesale market.
 The coffee beans are separated (sorted) and rated by bean size as well as shape, color, and density, with the general assumption being that bigger coffee beans are higher in quality.

 Other factors are also important in determining the beans' quality, and cuppers (professional coffee tasters) debate whether bean size necessarily means a better quality of roasted, ground, brewed Kenyan coffee.

 Nevertheless, sorting is done by size, and the screen size Kenya AA is the highest sorting beans just over one-fourth inch in diameter.
 A bit smaller is the Kenyan AB grade, which are regarded by some as a better bean than the AA.

 Kenya is a prolific grower and exporter of coffees, and their coffees are world-renown and often featured by specialty roasters.
 Importers and distributors work with local organizations in Kenya to secure and import unroasted green coffees into the United States and Canada.

 Roasters will typically feature Kenyan coffees as a medium roast - enough to bring out the natural flavors from this wonderful region but not so far as to start losing the unique flavors from Kenya.
 Reviews and ratings frequently have it as a top rated - this, combined with the premium price means that it doesn't get used in blends too much.

 It's typically not recommended for home roasters to roast this even into a second crack.